As a Neighborhood member, you have the following rights:

 - To receive information on available treatment options and alternatives.

 - To be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience or retaliation.

 - To request and receive a copy of your medical records, and request that they be amended or corrected.

-- To be given health care services and reasonable accommodations.
+- To be given timely access to health care services and reasonable accommodations.